 We are very pleased to introduce our new faculty hire in Sustainable Development: Assistant Professor Elizabeth Cook is an urban ecosystem scientist with interdisciplinary expertise in social and natural sciences, including ecology, cultural geography, and sustainability sciences whose research focuses on future urban sustainability and human-environment feedbacks.
 She seeks to advance a broader understanding of cities through the integration of trans-disciplinary frameworks, mixed methods, and a comparative approach with examples from cities in Latin and North America.
 She will be teaching Data Analysis and Senior Seminar this Fall.
 Dr. Cook earned her PhD at Arizona State University where she was an NSF-funded Fellow in the Interdisciplinary Graduate Education and Research Training (IGERT) program.
 She was previously awarded a Chilean National Commission on Science and Technology (CONICYT) Postdoctoral Fellowship at the Universidad Austral de Chile, Valdivia.

-This year the Environmental Science department has put together a Thursday Night Series for students to come together via zoom at 8pm for topical presentations, discussions, informational meetings and fun!
+In 2020 the Environmental Science department put together a Thursday Night Series for students to come together via zoom for topical presentations, discussions, informational meetings and fun!